Seven Steps

 If you have found too many or too few sources, you may need to narrow or broaden your topic.
 Check with a reference librarian or your instructor.

-When you're ready to write, here is an annotated list of books to help you organize, format, and write your paper.
+When you're ready to write, here is an annotated selection of books to help you organize, format, and write your paper.

 Step 7: Cite What You Find Using A Standard Format